ClaudiaRojasSoto/math_magicians/README.md

 ### Setup

-> Clone this repository to your desired folder: https://github.com/ClaudiaRojasSoto/Math_Magicians.git
+> Clone this repository to your desired folder: https://github.com/ClaudiaRojasSoto/Math_Magician.git

 ### Install

-> Install this project with: install WebLint and ESLint
+> Install this project with: install Stylelint and ESLint

 ### Usage